-Laboratory assessment marks will be awarded according to your preparation (completing set preparation exercises and correctness of these or readiness for the lab in terms of pre-reading), how much of the lab you were able to complete, your understanding of the experiments conducted during the lab, the quality of the notes you work (according guidelines vour lab to the lectures/demonstrators), and your understanding of the topic covered by the lab.
-No formal report is required for each lab, except that the Hand-in-Assignment will include a full report on one of the experiments together with simulation results on the experiment carried out using PSIM.
-The experiment allocation for the Hand-in-Assignment will be announced in week 9.
+Laboratory assessment marks will be awarded according to your preparation (completing set preparation exercises and correctness of these or readiness for the lab in terms of pre-reading), how much of the lab you were able to complete, your understanding of the experiments conducted during the lab, the quality of the notes you write during your lab work (according to the guidelines given in lectures/demonstrators), and your understanding of the topic covered by the lab.
+No formal report is required for each lab, except that the Hand-in-Assignment will include a report on one or more of the experiments.
+The experiment allocation for the Hand-in-Assignment will be announced during the semester.

 The final examination will be worth 60%.
-Copies of examination papers (without solutions) for the past few years are posted on the webpage.
+Copies of examination papers (without solutions) for the past few years will be posted on OpenLearning.

-The final exam in this course is a standard closed-book 2-hour written examination, comprising five questions of which three must be answered.
+The final exam in this course is a standard closed-book 2-hour written examination, comprising four questions of which three must be answered.
 The examination tests analytical and critical thinking and general understanding of the course material in a controlled fashion.
 Questions may be drawn from any aspect of the course (including laboratory), unless specifically indicated otherwise by the lecturer.
 Marks will be assigned according to the correctness of the responses.
-University approved calculators are allowed.
+Only University approved calculators are allowed.
 Please note that you must pass the final exam in order to pass the course.